-Hopefully you have budgeted for some of your Christmas purchases and have an idea of the kids’ main pressie.
-Whilst as a busy mum many of us rely on the internet and spend late evening on our laptops, there’s nothing quite like visiting a shopping mall like Liverpool One to enjoy the lights, the fake snow, the early sales and a Pumpkin Latte or two.
+Whilst as a busy mum many of us rely on the internet and spend the late evening on our laptops, there’s nothing quite like visiting a shopping mall like Liverpool One to enjoy the lights, the fake snow, the early sales and a Pumpkin Latte or two.

-With so many brands under one roof it’s easier to contrast and compare gifts and to check you’re getting the best deal.
-You’ll need a plan though and Christmas shopping can be exhausting so you’ll find some ideas to cope in this post.
+With so many brands under one roof, it’s easier to contrast and compare gifts and to check you’re getting the best deal.
+You’ll need a plan though and Christmas shopping can be exhausting so you’ll find some ideas to cope with this post.

 If you need a few suggestions for your Christmas shopping list, how about these?

 *Treat yourself to some festive Christmas underwear – how many of us actually treat ourselves?!